TimeMachine1994/TributetreamWebV1/Code Guide.md

  # Possible Fix
  The log message matches the third condition of our if else statement inside of send-email api endpoint.
+ ### BUG ANALYSIS
+ Current Behavior: when a FD FORM is submitted, the ssytem tries to register the user in wordpress. if the user already exists, the registerWordpressUserFunction sets isDuplicate: true.
+In the registration result.
+ Then, the form handler checksd thjis flag and processes the form differentl.
+ When sending emails, isDuplicate flag is not passed to the email API.
+ /api/send-emai/ only checks data.type === dual.\
+ So far the issues seems to be a missing flag when sent to the api endpoint, no condition in the api endpoint, and no second template.

+We need to implement the the passing of isDuplicate via the fd-form/+page.server.ts to the api endpoint.
+At line 341 we get a emailFormData object but we dont include the isDuplicat flag.
+Also, int he api/send-email/+server.ts file we need to add a cidion ot check the isDupolciate flag.
+Finally, we we need to add a template for this new email in the email-server.

+It seems like "data.formData" is not sending isDuplicate.
+Where is this data supposed to come from? the request?

+Looks like we got it fixed by simply editing the wp-user-service and if else just simplified to do the other email. same function, less redundancy.

+## New Focus: /contact-us page.
+When we click send-message, we want to cleawr the form and show a green box up top.
+And of course send two emails, one to me and one to the user to confirm we got the email, and one to us with the email itself.